go-simpler/styleguide/README.md

-# Go Style Guide
+# styleguide

-> An opinionated style guide for Go
+A Go styleguide for the `go-simpler` organisation.

-This guide should be treated as an extension to [Effective Go][1], [Go Code Review Comments][2] and [Uber Go Style Guide][3], not their replacement.
+It should be treated as an extension to [Effective Go][1], [Go Code Review Comments][2] and [Uber Go Style Guide][3], not their replacement.